open-metadata/OpenMetadata/docs/integrations/connectors/hive.md

 a.
 Set `source.config.connect_args`

 If you need to use LDAP authentication, include the `source.config.connect_args` field as follows.
 This field is included in the configuration template JSON provided above.
+This setting will instruct the connector to use LDAP to authenticate for this Hive service.

 ```json
 "connect_args": {
   "auth": "LDAP",
 }
 ```

-These settings will instruct the connector to use LDAP to authenticate for this Hive service.

 b.
 Set the value for `source.config.username` to identify your LDAP user.